-- o Basic explanatory works. - Histories of the development of the topic. - o General works about the field and its important personages. - o Selected specialized monographs and reference works. - A limited collection of representative general periodicals. - Defined access to appropriate electronic resources. - Bachelor of Applied Sciences Collection level: library collection development activities supporting Bachelor of Applied Sciences programs will correspond to the Instructional Support Level as stated by the Library of Congress.
+- Basic explanatory works. - Histories of the development of the topic. - General works about the field and its important personages. - Selected specialized monographs and reference works. - A limited collection of representative general periodicals. - Defined access to appropriate electronic resources.

+Bachelor of Applied Sciences Collection level: library collection development activities supporting Bachelor of Applied Sciences programs will correspond to the Instructional Support Level as stated by the Library of Congress.
 This level is intended to support undergraduate and most graduate instruction and is adequate to maintain knowledge of a subject required for limited generalized purposes, of less than research intensity.

-Specifically, this level is comprised of: - Wide range of basic monographs. - Histories of the development of the topic. - Selected specialized monographs and reference works. - Extensive collections of works of more important writers. - o Selections from the works of secondary writers. - Defined access to appropriate electronic resources.
+Specifically, this level is comprised of:

+- Wide range of basic monographs. - Histories of the development of the topic. - Selected specialized monographs and reference works. - Extensive collections of works of more important writers. - Selections from the works of secondary writers. - Defined access to appropriate electronic resources.

-• Format Considerations of Library Materials
+Format Considerations of Library Materials

 Content, not format, is the primary consideration in selection decisions.
 Format should be considered as a criterion when multiple formats of the same information are available, and when a particular format may have a significant advantage in terms of providing access to the information being made available, such as for off-campus students.
 Format is also a criterion for specific collections in which one format is being emphasized.
-Specifically, for periodicals and media, the default format is to be electronic/web-based as the print periodicals and physical media collections are de-emphasized.
+Specifically, for periodicals and media, the default format is to be online to allow for both on- and off-campus accessibility.
 Format may also be a consideration in terms of technological issues, such as compatibility with existing library equipment and systems.
 New formats will be considered for the collection when sufficient evidence indicates that a significant portion of the community has the necessary technology to make use of it.